DevAnseSenior/todolist/README.md

 ```

 6. The API will be executed through the port informed in the .env file, now just type in the web browser of your choice the following url: http://localhost:{port in execution}/tasks.
+6. To use the application through the basic front end, just enter the frontend directory and open the index.html file in your preferred browser